 If students are gone one day because of illness, no arrangements will be made to receive make-up work, they can check in with their teachers upon their return.
-If gone for more than one day, students should refer to Schoology and Campus for student assignments and they can email or use Schoology to contact their teacher.
+If gone for more than one day, students should refer to Schoology and Campus for student assignments and they can email or use Schoology to contact their teachers.
+Students will receive 2 school days to make up school work for each day absent.
+In the case of an extended absence due to medical or mental health issues, missing work will be made up or exempt based on the recommendation of our Student Services Team.